Why Consulting Value Propositions Must Include a Client Success Journey

 I always advocate for 70% of a consultancy’s revenue to come from existing clients.

-Winning new clients is essential, but true financial stability is powered by efficiency and predictability – something that recurring revenue from existing clients offers to consulting firms.
+Winning new clients is essential, but true financial stability is driven by efficiency and predictability – qualities that recurring revenue from existing clients provides to consulting firms.

-I am a big proponent of programmatic client development – a structured approach to expanding relationships with incoming clints and increasing long-term impact.
-I believe that to successfully retain clients – not just occasionally but as a matter of business strategy – consulting firms should create a mechanism that enables this expansion of work.
+I believe that to successfully retain clients, not just occasionally but as a matter of business strategy, consulting firms should create a mechanism that enables this expansion of work.
 It’s about documenting processes and optimising them over time.

-Designing a client success journey – that’s the advice I give to the consultancies we work with.
+Designing a client success journey is one of the best ways to achieve this.
+That’s the advice I give to the consultancies we work with.

 Instead of delivering one-off projects, a consulting firm guides clients through a progressive transformation, ensuring continuous value creation.